Kumar Bangarappa: Personal life

 Kumar Bangarappa was born on 28 September 1963 to S. Bangarappa, former Chief Minister of Karnataka and Shakuntala.
-He married Vidyullatha and has a son Arjun Bangarappa and a daughter Lavanya, Son Arjun has completed his civil Engineering and has been getting many offers for acting since a very young age and will be debuting in 2021.Daughter Lavanya has completed her Biomedical Engineering.
+He married Vidyullatha and has a son Arjun Bangarappa and a daughter Lavanya.
+Arjun has completed his Civil Engineering and has been getting many offers for acting since a very young age and will be debuting in 2025.
+Lavanya has completed her Biomedical Engineering and married to a Hyderabad family.

 Politics

-He entered politics dramatically in 1996 after a stint as a film actor donning lead roles in many Kannada films, when he was asked to contest the by-election to fill the vacancy in the Soraba constituency of Shimoga district - which his father represented from 1967 to 1994 - seven times in a row - till he got elected to the Lok Sabha, making way for his son.
+He entered politics dramatically in 1996 after a stint as a film actor donning lead roles in many Kannada films.
+He was asked to contest the by-election to fill the vacancy in the Soraba constituency of Shimoga district - which his father represented from 1967 to 1994 - seven times in a row - till he got elected to the Lok Sabha, making way for his son.
 He was elected to Legislative Assembly of Karnataka in the Karnataka Congress Party, a regional political party founded by his father in 1994 after he was asked to resign as Chief Minister.

 He was again elected from the same assembly constituency in 1999 as a Congress candidate after the merger of Karnataka Congress Party with Congress for second-term.
 He won as MLA from Soraba constituency on INC for third-term successively in 2004 election.
 He was inducted into S.M.
 Krishna government as minister of state for Municipal Administration (Independent Charge).
 Prior to that, he also worked as Minister of State for Minor Irrigation.
 For a few days, he resigned Indian National Congress party and joined Bharatiya Janata Party (BJP) for 20 days to revert Congress again.

 He lost in the 2008 election on the Congress ticket, including his brother - Madhu Bangarappa on Samajwadi Party ticket, to Hartalu Halappa from BJP.

 He is now elected as the Member of the Legislative Assembly (MLA) in the Government of Karnataka for the 2018 Legislative Assembly from the Bharatiya Janata Party (BJP), he won by defeating his brother Madhu Bangarappa by a huge margin of 13,500 votes by getting 72,000 votes.